anthonydjr89/CS-499-Capstone/README.md

 # CS-499 Capstone ePortfolio — Anthony DePoalo

-Welcome to my Computer Science Capstone ePortfolio.
-This site presents my informal code review and three enhanced artifacts demonstrating competencies in **Software Design & Engineering**, **Algorithms & Data Structures**, and **Databases**.
+This portfolio presents my comprehensive work for the CS-499 Capstone, including an informal code review and three enhanced artifacts that demonstrate professional competencies in Software Design and Engineering, Algorithms and Data Structures, and Databases.
+Each enhancement reflects my ability to apply core computer science principles, improve system performance and security, and deliver reliable, well-structured software solutions.
+Together, these artifacts showcase my technical growth, problem-solving skills, and readiness to contribute effectively in collaborative, professional environments.

 ## Professional Self-Assessment — Anthony DePoalo